drawrowfly/instagram-scraper/README.md

 ![NPM](https://img.shields.io/npm/l/instatouch.svg?style=for-the-badge) ![npm](https://img.shields.io/npm/v/instatouch.svg?style=for-the-badge)

 Scrape instagram media posts from username, hashtag or location pages.
-##### No login or password are required.
+**No login or password are required**
-##### This is not an official API support and etc. This is just a scraper that is using instagram web api to scrape media
+**This is not an official API support and etc. This is just a scraper that is using instagram web api to scrape media**

-## Features!
+## Features
 - Scrape media posts from username, hashtag or location
 - Download and save media to a ZIP archive
 - Create JSON/CSV files with a post information

 ## JSON/CSV output:
 - Media ID
 - Post owner ID
 - Post owner Username
 - Post shortcode
 - Is video or not
 - Taken at timestamp
 - Like, Comment, View counters
 - Direct url to a media(jpeg, mp4)
 - Thumbnail url

 ## Installation
 instatouch requires [Node.js](https://nodejs.org/) v8.6.0+ to run.